voidReq/Remote-Control/README.md

+Note: All tokens in commit history are now expired

 # Remote-Control
 ## This project will almost certainly no longer be updated.
 No idea if it still works.
 I'll likely remake it in C, or something similar.
 ### IMPRACTICAL and EXTREMELY POORLY written Python project with some remote access capabilities.